 - Removing this friction improves process efficiency and improves material service levels

 To fully embrace frictionless procurement, you must dedicate yourself to discovering what it means to live in the system—breaking down siloes, driving integration, analyzing business rules and setting improvement targets.
 All things become possible when you trust your SAP system to deliver far greater visibility and real-time reporting and monitoring of supply chain procurement.
 Organizations like yours can reduce fluctuations, lower average stock inventory, avoid stock-outs, and reduce dead stock.
+You can read about several other ways to enhance your Procurement & MRP process in your current SAP system.

 According to Reveal and its experience in supply chain management, organizations reduce spending by an average of 10-15%.
 At the same time, they improve the performance, visibility, and usability of procurement processes and enable collaborative sourcing and contracting.
 In today’s highly competitive environment, that’s a good place to be.